 - Families and committed relationships

 We encourage the children to acquire reasoned and positive attitudes and beliefs which include a respect for and understanding of other peoples’ spiritual, religious, moral and cultural ways of life.
 We help them to appreciate the world in which they live and the interdependence of individuals, groups and nations.

-Through our RE curriculum we promote knowledge and understanding of the underlying principles of Christianity and other major faiths so as to encourage children to be confident and productive members of their local and worldwide multi-faith community, with an awareness and understanding of the multi-cultural and diverse society we live in.
+Through our RE curriculum (Manchester, Salford, Stockport, Tameside and Trafford Agreed Syllabus for Religious Education in conjunction with RE Today), we promote knowledge and understanding of the underlying principles of Christianity and other major faiths so as to encourage children to be confident and productive members of their local and worldwide multi-faith community, with an awareness and understanding of the multi-cultural and diverse society we live in.